willemclarke/React-learning/weather-app/README.md

 - Github repo: https://github.com/ipenywis/React-Weather-App

-* Sidenote, my version used a different api (openweathermaps) as the API used in the video no longer offers the forecast get request on a free subscription, thus weather icon images the images are different:
+* Sidenote, my version used a different api (openweathermaps) as the API used in the video no longer offers the forecast get request on a free subscription, thus weather icon images are different.

 <p float="left">
   <img src="https://i.gyazo.com/0fd8964712c2184a15f437299355b799.png"/>